• Skip to primary navigation

 Feel free to switch out any of these ingredients when making your vegan hash, so that you can use up whatever you have lying around.
 Our suggested ingredients are:

 • Potatoes.
 You can either use fresh potatoes or leftover roasties if you have it.
 Chop them quite small.
+Also, if you love potatoes, check out all of these vegan potato recipes.

 • Vegan chicken.
 Alternatively you can use sausages, seitan roast or whatever other meat replacement you happen to have on hand.